 ArtSpace/Lima supports the visual arts with gallery shows and special events throughout the year.
 And the Encore Theatre in Lima and Fort Findlay Playhouse put on outstanding plays with local talent several times a year.

 You’ll find several great dining options throughout Hardin County and the surrounding area.
 Enjoy Kira's Flipside Grill and Lulu's Diner in Bluffton.
 And don't forget to pick up an after-dinner snack at Shirley's Gourmet Popcorn.
 Michael Angelo’s Pizza, Midway Restaurant, Skinny's Tavern, Salsa’s and Jitterz Coffee Company can be found in Kenton.
-The Plaza Inn family restaurant in Mt.
-Victory has been serving customers since 1959.

 What’s your favorite national chain restaurant?
 Olive Garden?
 Texas Roadhouse?
 Five Guys Burgers and Fries?
 Panera Bread?
 You’ll find these – and more – in both Lima and Findlay.
 Findlay boasts a vibrant downtown with one-of-a-kind local restaurants.
 Eat at the Mancy's Steakhouse, Bistro on Main, Logan’s Irish Pub, Rossilli’s, The Gathering, and Vivir Modern Mexican for delicious food and a trendy ambience.
 Japan West offers a unique dining experience with show chefs who cook at your table.

 Must-visits in Findlay include two local favorites that have been around since the 1930s.
 Grab a burger and fries at Wilson’s Sandwich Shop and top it off with ice cream at Dietsch Brothers, which was voted the No. 3 Best Ice Cream Shop in America on TripAdvisor.
 Dietsch Brothers also features homemade fine chocolates and candies.